computationalabstraction/Vachan/README.md

 ```

 ## Usage
-Complete reference has been given on the official doc website link below -
+Complete reference has been given on the official doc website link below - <br>
 [Documentation](https://vachan.archan.io)

 ## Fantasy Land and Static Land